john-org/2-react-Intro/readme.md

 };
 ```

-And create a function in `AddPirate`:
+And create a function in `AddPirate` (this will need to go inside AddPirate function):

 ```js
 function createPirate(event) {